We are a firm of Independent Financial Advisers based in Castlereagh Business Park, 478 Castlereagh Road, Belfast, Northern Ireland

 Adam Reading – Director & Independent Financial Adviser

 Adam entered the financial services sector immediately after completing his degree at university in 2001.
 Since then he has been providing holistic financial advice to his clients and specialises in retirement planning, savings and investments.
-Adam is an expert on the ongoing taxation of police pensions such as annual allowance and lifetime allowance and has been the first speaker on these topics at the last two conferences for the National Superintendents Association of England & Wales.
+Adam is an expert on the ongoing taxation of police pensions such as annual allowance and lifetime allowance and has been a speaker on these topics at a number of conferences for the National Superintendents Association of England & Wales.

 Joel Stafford-Barton – Independent Financial Adviser

 Following a placement year with the firm in 2005 whilst studying at university, Joel completed his finance degree and duly accepted a permanent position in the company.
-Joel has been a fully qualified adviser for over six years.
-Alongside Adam, Joel is helping to grow the Police Clubs Financial brand in the UK with presentations in many forces in recent months.
+Joel has been a fully qualified adviser for over eight years.
+Alongside Adam, Joel is helping to grow the Police Clubs Financial brand in the UK with presentations in many forces over the last number of years.

 Claire Martin – Mortgage Adviser

 Claire started in the company as support for the advisers with specific responsibility as mortgage support.
-Claire recently became a full time mortgage adviser and is responsible for all the existing mortgage clients of the company as well as new mortgage leads.
+Claire has been a full time mortgage adviser now for a number of years and is responsible for all the existing mortgage clients of the company as well as new mortgage leads.

 Sharon Wright – Adviser Support & Administration Manager

 Sharon has been in the financial services industry for over 25 years, she provides support to Adam and is involved in the collation and preparation of client reports.
-Sharon also manages the Administration team.
+An integral part of the team, Sharon also manages the Administration team.

-Peter joined the team having spent some time with Santander, he is currently progressing through the financial services exams and provides investment and pension support for the advisers.
+Peter joined the team having spent some time with Santander, he is a fully qualified adviser who is currently concentrating on mortgages and protection, he also provides investment and pension support for the advisers.

 Christina McGuiness – Adviser Support

-Christina recently joined the team having previously worked as a mortgage adviser for Bank of Ireland, she will support both Joel and Claire.
+Christina recently joined the team having previously worked as a mortgage adviser for Bank of Ireland, she supports both Joel and Claire.